TimSteinke/SIGBREAK/README.md

 ![SIGBREAK timer in work mode](img/demo.png)

-This project is under active development.
-Expect bugs and incompatibilities.

 ## Usage
 Install [Python 3](https://www.python.org/).
 Then simply run `python sigbreak.py` in your favorite terminal (tested on